Roblox/creator-docs/content/en-us/production/monetization/developer-products.md

 </Alert>

 <Alert severity="warning">
-The functions for handling each product ID <strong>must return true</strong> for it to successfully process the transaction, if not, the product will not be awarded.
+The functions for handling each product ID **must** return `true` for it to successfully process the transaction.
+If not, the product will not be awarded.
 </Alert>

 <Alert severity="warning">